LA area's 2 biggest blazes burn at least 10,000 structures, while new fire leads to more evacuations

 LA area’s 2 biggest blazes burn at least 10,000 structures, while new fire leads to more evacuations

-LOS ANGELES (AP) — The two biggest wildfires ravaging the Los Angeles area have burned at least 10,000 homes, buildings and other structures, officials said Thursday as they urged more people to heed evacuation orders after a new blaze ignited and quickly grew.
+LOS ANGELES (AP) — The two biggest wildfires ravaging the Los Angeles area have killed at least 10 people and burned more than 10,000 homes and other structures, officials said as they urged more people to heed evacuation orders after a new blaze ignited and quickly grew.

-The fast-moving Kenneth Fire started in the late afternoon in the San Fernando Valley just 2 miles (3.2 kilometers) from a school serving as a shelter for fire evacuees and then moved into neighboring Ventura County by the evening.
+The Kenneth Fire started in the late Thursday afternoon in the San Fernando Valley just 2 miles (3.2 kilometers) from a school serving as a shelter for evacuees from another fire.
+It moved into neighboring Ventura County but a large and aggressive response by firefighters stopped the flames from spreading.

+About 400 firefighters remained on scene overnight to guard against the fire flaring up.

-Only hours earlier officials expressed encouragement after firefighters aided by calmer winds and help from crews from outside the state saw the first signs of successfully beating back the region’s devastating wildfires that have killed 10 people so far.
+Only hours before the Kenneth Fire roared to life officials expressed encouragement after firefighters aided by calmer winds and help from crews from outside the state saw the first signs of successfully beating back the region’s two devastating wildfires.

-“We are expecting this fire to rapidly spread due to high winds,” Los Angeles Mayor Karen Bass said, echoing the forecast that called for winds to strengthen Thursday evening through Friday morning.
+Several weather monitoring agencies announced Friday that Earth recorded its hottest year ever in 2024.
+“Hurricane Helene, floods in Spain and the weather whiplash fueling wildfires in California are symptoms of this unfortunate climate gear shift,” University of Georgia meteorology professor Marshall Shepherd said.

-Dozens of blocks were flattened to smoldering rubble in scenic Pacific Palisades.
-Only the outlines of homes and their chimneys remained.
-In Malibu, blackened palm strands were all that was left above debris where oceanfront homes once stood.
+The level of devastation is jarring even in a state that has grown used to massive wildfires.
+A large portion of scenic Pacific Palisades has been obliterated.
+Dozens of blocks in the seaside neighborhood were flattened to smoldering rubble.
+In neighboring Malibu, blackened palm strands were all that was left above debris where oceanfront homes once stood.

 AccuWeather, a private company that provides data on weather and its impact, on Thursday increased its estimate of the damage and economic loss to $135-$150 billion.